 Calisthenics vs Weight Training for BJJ

-Both calisthenics and weight training can make you stronger for BJJ, but they serve different roles, and one isn’t automatically better than the other.
+Both calisthenics and weight training can make you stronger for BJJ, but they serve different roles.
+One isn’t automatically better than the other.

 Calisthenics

 Calisthenics builds control, coordination, and relative strength.
-These movements translate well to BJJ because they teach you to move your own body efficiently and can build a serious grip strenght.
+These movements translate well to BJJ because they teach you to move your own body efficiently and can build serious grip strength.

 Pros: